 - Basic knowledge of cleaning materials and methods

 - Bedside drawers, file cabinets, and similar areas should be off limits unless the client asks them to be cleaned.
 If you come across your employer’s private information or personal items, handle them professionally and don’t broadcast them to another customer or on social media.

 - Meal and food preparation (for residential housekeeping jobs)

 - Interpersonal skills

-How to find housekeeping jobs
+How can you find housekeeping jobs?

 1. Choose your market.